 In Denmark, the Innovation Fund Denmark offer funding for co-creation projects through their programmes Grand Solutions and InnoBooster, with the latter specifically striving to transform knowledge into value through investment in SME’s.

 On top of that, approximately 14.000 private foundations controls more than 400 billion DKK total.
 Some of these foundations also have programmes dedicated to public/private research partnerships.
 The only challenge is to find the foundation that matches your project.

 Collaboration with start-ups, especially through students, is a powerful method of knowledge transfer, and a great career booster for students.
 According to the recent study in Nature, businesses that work with university researchers often hire graduate students too.
 A large majority of science graduates are not hired in faculty jobs.
 Showing them research opportunities outside academia is important for attracting students to science in the first place.
 It is important to be aware that if universities want their students to be employed and prepare them to be business employees, working with the industry during their studies is a great benefit.

 Paving the way for academic-industry co-creation

 With seven start-up communities, Copenhagen Science City is home to more than 350 innovative companies, start-ups and scale-ups.
 There are opportunities to co-create with businesses in everything from information and communication technology, life science, biotech, media and communication to artificial intelligence, food science, healthcare and much more.
 Collaborating with one of these start-ups means collaborating with some of the most cutting edge and innovative businesses out there.

 You may want to start a business yourself instead of collaborating with someone else’s.
-At Copenhagen Science City-partner, the University of Copenhagen Tech Transfer Office, researchers can get help with commercialisation to further develop and translate their research into new treatments, medications, products, services etc.
+At Copenhagen Science City-partner, the University of Copenhagen Tech Transfer Office, university and hospital researchers can get help with commercialisation to further develop and translate their research into new treatments, medications, products, services etc.